Schleswig-Holstein Baltic Sea Coast - Sailing Ship Charter & Travel - Eye of the Wind

 Guestbook comments

-I can highly recommend a sailing trip on the Eye of the Wind.
-This is a sailing ship straight out of a picture book, and the crew is in a great mood.
-You may climb to the top of the mast – 27 metres above sea level.
-Fabulous!"
+I can only recommend a sailing trip on the Eye of the Wind.
+This two-master is a sailing ship straight out of a picture book, and the crew is in a great mood.
+And if you want, you can climb to the top of the mast - 27 metres above sea level.
+Fabulous!“

 Claus-Georg Petri